almende/eve/java_configuration.md

 An Eve setup running on [Tomcat](http://tomcat.apache.org/) requires only the library `eve-core.jar`.
 On Tomcat, there is currently only a `Production` environment available (no `Development` as available on Google App Engine).
-There are two types of context available for storing the agents state: `FileContext` and `MemoryContext`.
+There are two state factories available for storing the agents state: `FileStateFactory` and `MemoryStateFactory`.
-In case of `FileContext`, each agent stores its state in a single file in the configured path.
+In case of `FileStateFactory`, each agent stores its state in a single file in the configured path.
 There is one scheduler available: `RunnableSchedulerFactory`.